 D-SNP FAQs

-Neighborhood’s current Medicare-Medicaid Plan (MMP), Neighborhood INTEGRITY, will end December 31, 2025.
-Beginning January 1, 2026, Neighborhood will offer two new Dual Eligible Special Needs Plans (DSNPs): The INTEGRITY (MMP) is transitioning to a Dual-Eligible Special Needs Plan (D-SNP) because the MMP was a temporary demonstration program that is ending on December 31, 2025.
+Neighborhood’s current Medicare-Medicaid Plan (MMP), Neighborhood INTEGRITY, ended on December 31, 2025.
+Beginning January 1, 2026, Neighborhood will offer two new Dual Eligible Special Needs Plans (DSNPs): The INTEGRITY (MMP) is transitioning to a Dual-Eligible Special Needs Plan (D-SNP) because the MMP was a temporary demonstration program that ended on December 31, 2025.
 The federal government is requiring states to move MMP members to integrated D-SNPs, such as INTEGRITY for Duals, to continue offering a unified Medicare and Medicaid plan.
 This change is planned to ensure a seamless transition and maintain the benefits of integrated care, such as one identification card and care coordination.
-Members currently enrolled in Neighborhood INTEGRITY (MMP) will automatically move to Neighborhood INTEGRITY for Duals (HMO D-SNP) on January 1, 2026, unless they choose another plan.
-Members will receive new ID cards and a welcome packet explaining the change.
+Members currently enrolled in Neighborhood INTEGRITY (MMP) automatically moved to Neighborhood INTEGRITY for Duals (HMO D-SNP) on January 1, 2026, unless they chose another plan.
+Members received new ID cards and a welcome packet explaining the change.

 No. All providers currently contracted with Neighborhood remain in-network for the new D-SNP products.
 The transition is automatic.
 No. Providers’ credentialing status carries over to the D-SNP plans.
 No additional paperwork or re-credentialing is required.